+[*The style of the number separator (space, dot or comma for the thousands or lack thereof) must correspond to the language used in the relevant Member State – please refer to the section on ‘Number separators’ in the Compilation of QRD decisions on stylistic matters in product information EMA/25090/2002.]

-[*Additional information should preferably be detailed in a footnote immediately under the table or section and should comprise information necessary for supporting adverse event management (i.e. administration of an antidote, removing of a collar, washing of an application site…).
+[**Additional information should preferably be detailed in a footnote immediately under the table or section and should comprise information necessary for supporting adverse event management (i.e. administration of an antidote, removing of a collar, washing of an application site…).
 Where relevant, information on the expected severity, duration and outcome of the clinical signs that may result following administration of the veterinary medicinal product can be described (e.g. lameness, 1-3 weeks following booster vaccination; vomiting and/ or diarrhoea, generally lasting 2 days, etc).]

 Where relevant, information on different frequencies of adverse events reported depending on indication and dosing can be specified (e.g. vomiting is reportedly rare when given at 10 mg/kg dose).
 If a footnote is not used, then additional information should be briefly stated in parenthesis after the relevant clinical sign(s).]